Where We Be

 Obviously the star attraction at Saguaro

-National Park is the saguaro.
-These big daddies
+National Park is the saguaro itself.
+These big

-take on almost human shapes at times.
-In the
+tall and take on almost human shapes at times.

-visitor center we watched a brief slide show,
+In the visitor center we watched a brief slide

-and at the end of the presentation the screen
+show, and at the end of the presentation the

-rose up and the curtains parted for a perfectly
+screen rose up and the curtains parted for a

 We drove a gravel loop road, called Hohokam